Amal-Me/serfa-gcp-tp3/README.md

 The first time you'll run this, you will encounter a permissions issue: it's because your VM user doesn't own the folder in which Apache stores the website files.
 You can verify this by running ls -l /var/www inside the VM.
 To be able to copy files within the VM, you'll need, inside the VM, to: sudo chown USER -R /var/www/html.

 Now if you copy again the file and go to http://IP/test.txt you should see the content of the file.

+Here is a diagram showing all the manual steps:

 Ok, now let's update our site with a pipeline ! automate the process